jstaffans/django-cljs-loader/README.md

 ### Examples

-This repository contains two example applications, have a look at those to see a working setup in action.
+This repository contains one example application, have a look at that to see a working setup in action.

 * [Simple clock application][simple]

-* [Shopping cart application][cart]
+Some more advanced examples are on the way!

 ### Settings